xdauby/Roleplay/README.md

 Then start
 $ python3.8 main.py

-Informations :
+# Information :
 If you want to test, for all players, the non-hashed password is : mdptest If you want to test, for all organisers, the non-hashed password is : admin

-Explanation of the class diagram :
+# Explanation of the class diagram :
 The class diagram features the three layers of the application, the business layer where you can find the code of the classes, the Data Access Object (DAO) which stocks data in databasis and finally the controller layer which is the terminal in our case.
 The DAO class guarantees the permanent connection with the database, it stocks the players, characters, scenarios etc which have been created.
 The controller layer calls the business layer which calls the DAO.
 In the business layer, there is, firstly, the User class defined by the name, the first name, the age, the username and the password.
 The Organiser and Player classes inherit of the User class as they are specific users.
 The Player Class displays a list of tables id, of half-days numbers and a notification attribute.
 This attribute is neal by default and is a string object sent to the player when the organizer has made an action on a table where he was registered (moved, deleted, banned...).
 There is also an attribute that corresponds to his profile, in fact the GameMaster and BasicPlayer classes can be seen as the profils of players.
 A player has also a save method : it does not allow him to save all his attributes but only the followings : name, first name, age, username.
 The delete method deletes a player in database.
 The player is, therefore, deleted from all the table where he is registered.
 His scenarios and characters will be saved thaks to other methods.
 The delete method is also a way for the organiser to ban players.
 The BasicPlayer and GameMaster classes are linked with Player thanks to a composition relation : they cannot exist without the player.
-It the same type of link between BasicPlayer and Character because a player cannot play without a character and his characterds are deleted when the player is deleted.
+It is the same type of link between BasicPlayer and Character because a player cannot play without a character and his characterds are deleted when the player is deleted.
 A player can create 3 characters maximum and a character is unique, it is linked to only one player.
 A character has a unique id, a name and some features such as the level, the race and the class.
 These two last attributes have a description for each that is obtainable in a dict type by the get_description() method.
 The Character class communicates with a webservice (ServiceDG class) where are taken the character's attributes.
 When a player wants to create a character, he has two choices : directly write the class and the race of the character and then the Webservice will find the corresponding descriptions or choose among a list available in the Webservice.
 The GameMaster exists thanks to the scenarios he creates, thus, there is a composition link between theses two classes.
 At the beginning, his list of scenarios is empty but he can add and deletes scenarios with a limit of 2 scenaarios in the list.
 A scenario has a name, an id and a description.
 Scenarios are automatically uploaded in databases beacause the Game Master class calls the class GameMasterDAO.